1ph/sim_reader/docs/GLOBALPLATFORM.md

 **Use at your own risk:** Everything you do with this tool is **at your own risk**.

-**No liability:** The authors/maintainers of `sim_reader` assume **no responsibility** for any damage, data loss, service disruption, key blocking, or permanent card failure (including “bricked” SIM/UICC/Java Card devices) resulting from the use of this software.
+**No liability:** The authors/maintainers of `sim_reader` assume **no responsibility** for any damage, data loss, service disruption, key blocking, or permanent card failure (including "bricked" SIM/UICC/Java Card devices) resulting from the use of this software.

 **Dangerous operations:** GP operations can permanently remove card functionality.
 Always test on non-production cards and avoid destructive commands unless you fully understand the impact.